 Click Done to begin the automatic AP placement computations.
-If you do not like the result, press Ctrl + Z to revert to the previous state.
+If you do not like the result, press Ctrl + Z (on Windows computers) or CMD + Z (on macOS computers) to revert to the previous state.

 Reconfiguring Virtual APs

 In addition to automatic AP placement for new deployments where no virtual APs have been placed (discussed in the previous chapter), TamoGraph allows you to reconfigure an existing predictive model.
 The purpose of such reconfiguration is to optimize the channel allocation of the existing virtual APs and/or to adjust their output power levels to make sure that your existing virtual APs meet the new requirements.
 Unlike automatic AP placement discussed above, reconfiguring virtual APs does not change the APs' positions on the floor plan.